-The collection of seed stock and harvesting mussels using mechanical dredges is common practice in the UK.
-It involves towing a dredge across the surface of the seabed to remove the mussel, which can lead to both surface and sub-surface scarring of the seabed (Shellfish Industry Development Strategy, 2008) and increased sediment suspension in the water column.
+The collection of seed stock using mechanical dredges is common practice in the UK.
+It involves towing a dredge across the surface of the seabed to remove the mussel, which can lead to both surface and sub-surface scaring of the seabed (Shellfish Industry Development Strategy, 2008) and increased sediment suspension in the water column.
 In relation to mussel seed collection, Kaiser et al. (1998) concluded that as seed mussel beds occur in discrete areas, the disturbance from dredging is generally localised with the seasonal nature of seed settlement allowing for up to one years' recovery prior to collection the following year.
 Saurel et al. (2004) also stated that the accumulation of mud in mussel seed beds detaches the bed from the substratum, meaning that dredging can often leave the underlying (pre-settlement) substratum relatively undisturbed with the main impacts of seed mussel exploitation likely to be indirect ecological effects.
-Abrasion could have a strong influence on benthic communities beneath and around farm sites or seed collection areas, for example, directly causing damage to species, changing turbidity or smothering (Forrest et al, 2009) and dredging may lead to decreases in the abundance and diversity on benthic assemblages (Toupoint et al., 2008).
+Abrasion could have a strong influence on benthic communities in seed collection areas, for example, directly causing damage to species, changing turbidity or smothering (Forrest et al, 2009).